Academic MS in Biomedical Informatics

 - Stanford requires the GRE General Test.
 We do not require any GRE Subject Test scores.
 If are applying for our postdoctoral MS, you may submit old GRE scores (older than 5 years).
 MDs may submit MCATs.
 If the application system complains, you may enter a test date in the future to bypass the problem and list your old scores as "other test scores".

 - Complete the Academic Masters Program Supplemental Application Form.
-Note that it requests two copies of each transcript be mailed to us.

 - Application materials, including letters of recommendation and at least unofficial GREs, should be received by the deadline.
 We do review all applications, including incomplete ones.